 The EU countries do not share a unified economic model.
-Instead, there is a common economic model which is not yet strong enough to ensure full unification.
+Instead, there is a common economic model which is not yet strong enough to ensure a full unification.
 At the same time, the integration underway in the EU is dominated by the transition from the common market to the unified market which, in turn, has paved the way for economic and currency unions.

-One of the most fundamental principles of the EU is the "preservation of what has been accomplished," which is important for any membership candidate to bear in mind.
-Whatever has been unified and achieved on the way to the integrated model must be unconditionally copied by all candidates.
+One of the most fundamental principles of the EU is the "preservation of what has been accomplished" which is important for any membership candidate to bear in mind.
+Whatever has been unified and achieved on the way to the integrated model has to be unconditionally copied by all candidates.

 Georgia understands the tension between these two models.
 In particular, the Rhenish model prevails in shareholding and company funding which has yielded small and passive financial markets.
 This is a direct consequence of official policy.
-On the other hand, the spheres of regulation are quite limited, which misleadingly suggest that Georgia fits the Anglo-American model.
-This is most evident in the government's policy on poverty and inequality, which could be described as indifference (although sometimes inaccurately called "liberalism").
-In Georgia, inequality is not the government's concern at all, whereas the alleviation of poverty has forcibly (under the government's pressure) become the headache of private charities and entrepreneurs.
+On the other hand, the spheres of regulation are quite limited which misleadingly suggest that Georgia fits the Anglo-American model.
+This is most evident in the government's policy towards poverty and inequality which could be described as indifference (although sometimes inaccurately called "liberalism").
+In Georgia, inequality is not the government's pressure) become the headache of private charities and private entrepreneurs.

 Under such circumstances, it is natural to ask: Are we really headed to the EU?
-If we consider the government's economic agenda, we see movement in three different directions: North, Nowhere, and East.
+If we consider the government's economic agenda, we see movement in three different directions: North, Nowhere and East.